 The Corporation receives operating income through Cuyahoga County.
-This money represents a portion of the penalties and interest on current unpaid and delinquent property taxes once these taxes are paid.
+This money represents a portion of the penalties and interest on current unpaid and delinquent property taxes once these taxes are paid and are known as DTAC funds.
 Pursuant to ORC 321.263, these penalty and interest monies are collected by the County when taxes are paid and then are paid to the Corporation upon the Corporation's written request.
-Of this amount, the Corporation has restricted \$2,500,000 for the Cuyahoga County Housing Program.
+Of this amount, in 2021 the County has restricted \$3,500,000 for the Cuyahoga County Housing Program.